buda-base/lucene-sa/README.md

 See [here](src/main/java/io/bdrc/lucene/sa/Roman2SlpFilter.java) for the details.

+### Slp2RomanFilter

+Transcodes the SLP input in IAST.

+Outputs fully composed forms(single Unicode codepoints) instead of relying on extra codepoints for diacritics.

 ### Deva2SlpFilter

 Transcodes the devanagari sanskrit input in SLP.

 This filter also normalizes non-Sanskrit Devanagari characters.
 Ex: क़ => क

+### Lenient Search Mode
+`SanskritAnalyzer` in lenient mode outputs tokens encoded in simplified sanskrit instead of SLP.

+This following transformations are applied to the IAST transcription:
+ - all long vowels become short
+ - all aspirated consonants become unaspirated
+ - "ṃ" and "ṁ" become "m"
+ - "ṅ" becomes "n"
+ - all remaining diacritics are removed

+Keeping in the same spirit, these informal conventions are modified:
+ - "sh"(for "ś") becomes "s"
+ - "ri"(for "ṛ") becomes "r"
+ - "li"(for "ḷ") becomes "l"
+ - "v" becomes "b" (arbitrarily)

+In terms of implementation, the input normalization happening in `Roman2SlpFilter` and `Deva2SlpFilter` is leveraged by always applying them first, then transforming SLP into lenient sanskrit.
+Relying on Roman2SlpFilter has the additional benefit of correctly dealing with capital letters by lower-casing the input.

+#### LenientCharFilter
+Used at query time.

+Expects SLP as input.
+Applies the modifications listed above.

+#### LenientTokenFilter
+Used at index time.

+Expects IAST as input. (`Slp2RomanFilter` can be used to achieve that) Applies the modifications listed above.

 ## Resources